Willie169/Android-Non-Root/README.md

 xfce4-session &
 ```

-Don't put any other command than the lines above to the xstartup script.
+Don’t put any other command than the lines above to the xstartup script.

 XFCE desktop environment will start automatically on VNC or X server startup.